One Voice have launched a community cohesion initiative to talk about the joys of the festive period in Blackburn. Read more

-One Voice will be holding a High Tea event in September to celebrate community cohesion in Blackburn and Darwen.
+One Voice held a High Tea event in September to celebrate community cohesion in Blackburn and Darwen.
+Read more

 One Voice invite non Muslims to fast for a day in Community Cohesion Initiative.
 Over 200 people took part in 2017.